Traffic Signal Adjustments Scheduled for U.S. 231 and 14th Street in Huntingburg - 18 WJTS

 The Indiana Department of Transportation announces changes for a recently modernized intersection in Huntingburg.

 The current signals with turn arrows will be replaced with traditional three-bulb signal heads.
-Left turns will still be allowed at this intersection; however, they no longer be split phased (all the NB traffic cross the intersection, then all the southbound traffic crosses).
+Left turns will still be allowed at this intersection; however, they no longer be split phased (all the NB traffic crosses the intersection, then all the southbound traffic crosses).
 Instead, all directions will run freely.
 Traffic making left turns will need to find a proper gap in traffic to make those movements.
-By making the left-hand movements permissive (traditional) instead of protected (controlled by an arrow) this will allow north and southbound movements to occur at the same time, increasing the efficiency and reducing queuing.
+Making the left-hand movements permissive (traditional) instead of protected (controlled by an arrow) will allow north and southbound movements to occur at the same time, increasing the efficiency and reducing queuing.

 INDOT urges drivers to slow down and stay alert near crews.